 San Francisco's residents and elected officials place a high priority on providing high-quality, wellpaying jobs that employ a diverse range of residents.
 The City has some of the most progressive labor laws in the country, and many residents and stakeholders have raised concerns about the quality of jobs offered by formula retail.
-This chapter examines differences in employment between formula and independent retail in terms of number of workers employed, wages, and benefits.43
+This chapter examines differences in employment between formula and independent retail in terms of number of workers employed, wages, and benefits.
+Because of the limitations of the data and the literature, firm size (number of establishments and/or number of employees, as available) is used as the best available proxy for understanding the differences between formula and independent retailers in San Francisco.
+The chapter also draws on national data in order to provide context and address questions that were not possible to answer directly with local data.
+However, as discussed below, it was not possible to fully address several of the issues raised by stakeholders (for example, about the differences in minority hiring and part-time employment between formula and independent firms) due to lack of data.